- 07 Aug 2023

 The following information is included for each field:

-By default, the table includes fields that have affected assets.
-To see a list of fields with no affected assets, toggle on Show fields with no Affected Assets.
+By default, the table includes all fields - those with and without affected assets.
+To see a list of fields only with no affected assets, toggle on Show fields with no Affected Assets.
 The list updates automatically every hour.
 The Last updated field indicates the date and time that the list was last updated.

 Refreshing the Table